 Pierre-Luc Dubois: The Pro

 The Pro: The career as a hockey player requires long hours of physical training, long and intensive development of specialized ,and perhaps even more importantly the vow and the mental commitment to do what is necessary to develop the body and the skillset of a hockey player.
 Marc-Andre Dumont, the Coach of Pierre-Luc Dubois, says that Pierre-Luc is the most professional junior player that he has ever seen.
 You can see the professionalism in his game.
 He is high-end in just about everything he does – at all parts of the ice.
 He can be that impact power forward on offense that can make things happen.
 He also can be that shutdown guy on defense to keep you in the game.
 The BMO CHL/NHL Top Prospects is a good example of why Pierre-Luc Dubois is just a pro and can be such a dominant force on the ice.
-Watch the highlights of the game here to see how many were of Pierre-Luc and what a dominant impact he had in the game.

 5 Reasons Why Pierre-Luc-Dubois “The Pro” Is A Top 5 Pick